cathive/concourse-chartmuseum-resource/README.md

   uploaded.
 If a folder has been specified instead of a tgz file, this folder will be packaged prior to uploading it's contents to the ChartMuseum instance.

+* `force`: Optional parameter that can be used to force the upload of the chart, even if the version to be uploaded does already exist on the server.
+Enforcement only works, if the ChartMuseum server has *not* been started with the `--disable-force-overwrite` flag, though.

 * `version`: Optional parameter that can be used to override the "version" field in the chart's `Chart.yaml` file.
 If the override version is stored in a file, you can use the parameter `version_file` instead.